At the still point of the turning world ... there the dance is ... and there is only the dance.

 About me:

-Now retired, my background is in the physical sciences.
-I have no formal training in photography, though much of my career involved the use of optical and electron microscopes and I think that continues to influence the way in which I see and record the world.
+Retired metallurgist, living in Oxfordshire.
+I have no formal training in photography, though much of my working life involved the use of optical and electron microscopes and I think that continues to influence the way in which I see and record the world.
 I tend to be looking for structure, patterns, connections – things which are indicative of some sort of process and the passage of time.
 To that end, I generally focus on detail in the landscape rather than the wider view.

 About the images:

-Shorelines: This gallery includes a set of wave images and two sand patterns from the Assynt region of NW Scotland.
-The remaining images are from various locations in the UK, including Wester Ross and the south coasts of England and Wales.
+Shorelines: Images from various locations in the UK, including the west coast of Scotland and the south coasts of England and Wales.

 Down Along the Cove: An ongoing series of images of coastal rock formations from Devon and Cornwall.